ProcessorMicro/bash-functions/README.md

 # = Modify the following copyright information as appropriate. =
 ```

-- You may want to edit the file `/etc/profile.d/GET-ARGS-GLOBAL-DEFAULTS.sh` and change the value of the global environment variables as instructed in the script.

 #### Step 5
+- Edit the file `/etc/profile.d/GET-ARGS-GLOBAL-DEFAULTS.sh` and change the value of the global environment variables as instructed within the script.

+#### Step 6
+Implement `functions.sh`
 There are three ways to implement the installed package.

 1. Like a bull in a china shop: